-Suggested Signal Aliases

-subnet SThreadBusy 0 S_WMI_buffer_available

-subnet MReqInfo 0 M_WMI_done_with_message

-subnet MAddrSpace 0 M_WMI_normal_not_command_only

-subnet SFlag P:M S_WMI_message_size

-subnet SFlag M-1:0 S_WMI_opcode

-subnet MFlag P:M M_WMI_message_size

-subnet MFlag M-1:0 M_WMI_opcode

 WMI Semantics

 This section describes specific semantic signal meanings in WMI that are layered on top of the fundamental OCP signals.
 They are organized by function and then the signals affected.

 “Done with Message” (DWM) Indicated on MReqInfo[0]

 MReqInfo[0] adds information to the current OCP command request (to read or write message contents) to indicate that the data access associated with this command is the final access of the associated message.
 It is sent in this fashion to eliminate the need for an extra OCP request to indicate this.